Blog > Articles

 Ozempic® with Form Health: Our approach to medical weight loss

-At FORM, our medical providers treat each patient as a unique individual.
+At Form Health , our medical providers treat each patient as a unique individual.
 At the initial visit, your Form Health doctor will aim to understand your specific circumstances and the factors that are affecting your weight such as nutrition, activity levels, genetics, stress, sleep, medications, and more.
 Your doctor will create a personalized plan that addresses your unique needs.
 Importantly, medications to treat obesity are always used in combination with nutrition and lifestyle changes, and our patients are supported with the tools to implement these changes including routine visits with their Registered Dietitian and access to the Form Health app that allows for food logging, weight tracking and direct communication with their care team.
 Research shows that this combination of intensive lifestyle treatment and medication can help patients lose more than twice as much weight as with medication alone.
 In fact, our approach to weight loss has helped patients lose on average ~15% body weight at 12 months.

 If you’re wondering if Ozempic is right for you, take our quiz to see if you are a candidate for weight loss treatment at Form Health.